admiral-puri/Steganography/README.md

  Provide Password and Absolute path for Image file,File_to_Embed and Resulting_file and Comment Extraction function in Main.java

  # For Extraction:
- Provide Password and Absolute path of Embedded_file(obtained after Embedding) and Secret file (to be obtained).
+ Provide Password and Absolute path of Embedded_file(obtained after Embedding),Secret file (to be obtained) and comment Embedding Funcion in Main.java.

 # COMPILATION:
 $ javac Main.java